ctoruno/Personal-Website/content/blog/gis-exploding/index.md

 </table>

 Once that we have China and Taiwan as different features, we proceed to append this new data to our world boundaries.
-However, don't forget to drop the previous China feature!!!
+Don't forget to drop the previous China feature!!!

 ```python